M+ Online Exhibition Brochure

 Cover and essay page design for the Nalini Malani exhibition brochure.

-Studio Earth designed a digital brochure template with dynamic layouts that adhere to the M+ visual identity.
+We designed a digital brochure template with dynamic layouts that comply with the M+ visual identity guidelines.

 Essay page designs for the Nalini Malani exhibition brochure with images, captions, and pull quotes.